VITAS Healthcare: Department of Justice lawsuit

 In 2013, the U.S. Department of Justice filed a lawsuit against Chemed Corporation, Vitas Hospice Services LLC, and Vitas Healthcare Corporation for the submission of false claims from 2002 through 2013.
 "The government’s complaint alleges that Chemed and Vitas Hospice knowingly submitted or caused the submission of false claims to Medicare for crisis care services that were not necessary, not actually provided, or not performed in accordance with Medicare requirements."
 In 2017, the organization agreed to pay $75 million to settle the lawsuit.
 Acting Assistant Attorney General Chad A. Readler of the Justice Department's Civil Division stated that the "resolution represents the largest amount ever recovered under the False Claims Act from a provider of hospice services."

 Corporate headquarters

+VITAS Healthcare is headquartered in Miramar, Florida.
+The company first moved a portion of its corporate offices to the Miramar Park of Commerce in 2017.

-VITAS Healthcare is headquartered in Miami, Florida.
-In 2013, the organization leased 23,500 square feet at the Miami Center, which is located at 201 South Biscayne Boulevard.
+In 2013, the organization leased 23,500 square feet at the Miami Center, which is located at 201 South Biscayne Boulevard in Miami, Florida.
+A portion of the company remains in this space.

 Previously, VITAS was an anchor tenant at Bayfront Plaza at 100 South Biscayne Boulevard, which bears the VITAS name.
-Bayfront Plaza, completed in the late 1950s, is expected to be demolished and replaced by One Bayfront Plaza in 2018, a large complex which would be among the tallest buildings in Miami.
+Bayfront Plaza, completed in the late 1950s, was expected to be demolished and replaced by One Bayfront Plaza in 2018, a large complex which would be among the tallest buildings in Miami.
+The building remains standing amid demolition delays and controversial graffiti tagging.

+Awards & Recognitions

+VITAS Healthcare joined the list of 2025 Top Workplaces in the healthcare industry.

+In 2024, VITAS received the Advancing Health Equity Daisy Award presented by the American Association for Men in Nursing (AAMN)'s 49th annual conference in October.
+In July, VITAS was the inaugural recipient of the 2024 Founders Spirit Award given by the National Black Nurses Association at its 52nd Annual Institute and Conference.
+In May, the company received the Health Value Award for Employee Engagement presented by the Validation Institute at The Healthcare Innovation Congress in Washington, D.C.

+In 2023, the VITAS Inpatient Unit of Orange County was awarded 2nd place in the hospice category for the Architecture & Design Awards presented by Senior Housing News in December.
+Also in December, VITAS Healthcare was awarded the 2023 HRO Today Association Awards for Best in Class: Employee Experience and was a finalist for both Best in Class: HR Technology and HR Team of the Year.
+In November, VITAS was named in the list of Top 25 Companies in Miami for 2023 by The Business Report.
+In January, VITAS received the inaugural Corporate Roundtable Award from the National Black Nurses Association (NBNA) during the 35th annual NBNA Day on Capitol Hill.

+In 2022, VITAS received the IDEA Award from the American Association for Men in Nursing at its 50th annual conference in October.

+In 2020, The Mobile User Experience Awards recognized the VITAS Healthcare mobile app with the top prize for Best Social Impact.